Overlays

 ───┴──────

-without an argument will remove the last active overlay.
+without an argument which will remove the last active overlay.

 Any new definition (command, alias, environment variable) is recorded into the last active overlay: